Back to blog

 composer --version

-The first step of PHP web scraping is to load the page.
+The first step in PHP web scraping is to load the page you want to scrape web data from.

 In this article, we’ll be using books.toscrape.com.
-The website is a dummy book store for practicing web scraping.
+It's a dummy bookstore for practicing how to web scrape.

-Create a new file and save it as native.php.
-Open this file in a code editor such as Visual Studio Code.
-Enter the following lines of code to load the HTML page and print the HTML in the terminal:
+Create a new file, save it as native.php, and open it in Visual Studio Code.
+Enter the following code to load the HTML page and print the HTML to the terminal:

 <?php